 Intermodulation distortion occurs in all realisable circuits as they contain non-linear elements such as semiconductors.
 ANNEX 10: discusses intermodulation distortion and the mechanisms for its generation, essentially; non-harmonically related signals are generated and the odd-order intermodulation products (IPs) are more of a concern to radio systems as they are close in frequency to the wanted signal.

 When two or more transmitters are allowed to become sufficiently close to each other, the radiated signal from one transmitter is ‘received’ by the other and the two signals combine within the (non-linear) power amplifier and thus produce these IPs.
+This process is commonly referred to as reverse intermodulation.

 PMSE use primarily involves multiple transmitters typically 23-52 for stage productions, 1-20 for Houses of Worship and in excess of 90 for large broadcast events.
 In common with all transmitters, they generate intermodulation products; in non-PMSE use, in most cases such as PMR, the IPs do not interfere with the wanted transmissions as the transmissions are intermittent.
 However when large numbers of constant carrier transmitters are in very close proximity (centimetres in many cases), significant numbers of IPs are present and in the case of PMSE, this problem has been solved by careful frequency planning, but this solution is only valid if there is a stable radio environment.